Common Causes of Truck Accidents in Houston

 Since you’re unlikely to avoid trucks on Houston’s highways, you should arm yourself with knowledge about the common causes of truck accidents.
 Unfortunately, even defensive drivers may be injured by irresponsible and reckless truckers.

-Common factors include truckers driving while tired, distraction, speeding, substance abuse (drunk or drugged driving), poor maintenance of the truck, inexperienced or improperly licensed drivers, and overloaded or imbalanced trucks.
+Common factors include truckers driving while tired, distracted, speeding, substance abuse (drunk or drugged driving), poor maintenance of the truck, inexperienced or improperly licensed drivers, and overloaded or imbalanced trucks.

 Contact us now for a free claim review.